YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that the return string from the user specified global variable name environment translation routine is of an invalid length (i.e. greater than 32767).

 Action: Correct the user environment translation algorithm to return a string of valid length (in the 0-32767 range).
-Restart GT.M for the changes to become effective.
+Restart YottaDB for the changes to become effective.

 ----------------
 XTRNTRANSDLL